-If you need to complain, please see 'How to contact us' in section 16.1.
+If you need to complain, please contact us using the details above.

 You can ask us for details of our complaint handling process.
 If you're not satisfied with our response to your complaint, you can complain to:

 Financial Ombudsman Service Exchange Tower Harbour Exchange Square London E14 9SR